 *This is a summary of a selection of plan benefits offered only as an illustration and does not supersede in any way the Certificate of Insurance and governing policy documents (together the “Insurance Contract”).
 The Insurance Contract is the only source of the actual benefits provided.

 Do you know if any type of travel insurance coverage is included with your credit card?
 How about your health care policy?
 Maybe your homeowner’s plan?
 Medicare?

 Travel insurance is designed to provide coverage where none exists, or at least fill in major gaps that exist in other types of insurance programs.
 Coverage gaps are caused by a complete absence of coverage, deductibles, exclusions, coinsurance or co-payment penalties.
-Review your personal credit card, health, homeowner’s and other insurance programs that you already own, and use this guide to make an informed decision about the purchase of travel insurance.
+Review your personal credit card, health, homeowner’s and other insurance programs that you already own to make an informed decision about the purchase of travel insurance.